rickkas7/DeviceKeyHelperRK/README.md

 // SerialLogHandler logHandler(LOG_LEVEL_TRACE);

-// MB85RC256V FRAM on Wire (D0/D1) with default address (A0-A2 not connected, which have pull-downs MB85RC256V fram(Wire, 0);
+// MB85RC256V FRAM on Wire (D0/D1) with default address (A0-A2 not connected, which have pull-downs
+// on the Adafruit breakout board)
+MB85RC256V fram(Wire, 0);

+// Store the device keys starting at address 1000 in the FRAM DeviceKeyHelperFRAM deviceKeyHelper(fram, 1000);

 void setup() {
 	Serial.begin();

-	// Not necessary, though provided here so you can see the serial log messages more easily delay(4000);

 	fram.begin();
 	// fram.erase();

-	// Check the device public and private keys against the keys stored in FRAM
-	// at offset 1000
-	DeviceKeyHelperFRAM deviceKeyHelper(fram, 1000);
-	deviceKeyHelper.check();
+	// Start monitoring for connection failures
+	deviceKeyHelper.startMonitor();

+	// You either need to use SYSTEM_THREAD(ENABLED) or SYSTEM_MODE(SEMI_AUTOMATIC) because
+	// in thread disabled AUTOMATIC mode, setup() isn't called until cloud connected and the
+	// code to monitor the connection would never be started via startMonitor().
 	Particle.connect();
 }